 Careers and internships

-Graduates of the hospitality management program are well-prepared for entrance in careers in hotel/restaurant management, tourism professions, and food service management.
+People with a hospitality degree are well-prepared for careers in hotel/restaurant are well-prepared for entrance in careers in hotel/restaurant management, tourism professions, and food service management.

 Look at a list of career possibilities inside the hospitality management industry.